panda3d/panda3d-docs/programming/render-attributes/fog.rst

 and :meth:`~.Fog.set_linear_range()` of :class:`.Fog`.

-There is a hardware issue with rendering fog which means that linear fog can breakdown and vanish depending on the angle from which it is viewed:
+There is a hardware issue with rendering fog which means that linear fog can break down and vanish depending on the angle from which it is viewed:

    "the underlying fog effect supported by hardware is generally only one-dimensional, and must be rendered based on linear distance from the